elerch/podman-build/README.md

 root, executable with setuid bit set.
 This is normal/expected and needed for overlayfs to work on rootless containers.

+Alternatively, this build has been completed and the results uploaded as a tarball as a release on github.
+Beware that files in the tarball will overwrite files on extraction, but if you're looking for the easy button, download the podman.tgz from the repo release and ``tar -C $HOME xzf podman.tgz``

 Other Host Setup
 ----------------